rajatvd/pytorch-utils/.ipynb_checkpoints/README-checkpoint.md

 * __WrappedLSTM__ :  a pytorch nn Module which wraps an input and output module around an lstm.
 The whole module now works solely with packed sequences, and padding is not required.

 ## Train utils
-Contains a train loop util which can be called with a model, DataLoader, optimizer and a trainOnBatch function to train a model for a given number of epochs.
-Automatically saves the model, displays a live animated loss plot, and a progress bar for each epoch.
+Contains a Trainer class.
+It can be used to call a train loop with a model, DataLoader, optimizer, atrainOnBatch function and an epoch callback function to train a model for a given number of epochs.
+Automatically saves the model, displays a live animated metric plot, and a progress bar for each epoch.

 ![Example of the train loop util](train_util_example.PNG)